 The selective approach builds on an existing financial blockade that predates Iran’s naval enforcement.
 As a separate analysis of the insurance market’s role in sealing the strait demonstrates, the withdrawal of war risk coverage by major P&I clubs within days of the war’s outbreak achieved the commercial closure that Iran’s navy could not.

-Ships hoping to use the pre-approved corridor are expected to communicate extensive details about vessel ownership and cargo destination to the IRGC in advance of transit, according to multiple shipping industry sources.
+Ships hoping to use the pre-approved corridor must now communicate extensive details — IMO number, cargo manifest, crew names, ownership, and destination — to IRGC-connected intermediaries in advance of transit.
+Upon clearance, vessels receive a code and route instructions through a 20-mile corridor between Qeshm and Larak islands near Bandar Abbas, under IRGC escort.
 The requirement amounts to a registration system that gives the IRGC veto power over every commercial movement through the strait, a level of control that no single nation has exercised over Hormuz in the waterway’s modern history.

 Iran’s Parliament Moves to Formalize the Toll Into Law